Fatimaperwaiz25/Cluster-Analysis-of-STEM-Careers/README.md

 3. Do you know any adults who work as engineers?
 4. Do you know any adults who work as mathematicians?
 5. Do you know any adults who work as technologists?

 Each categorical variable has three possible answers.

 •	Yes = 1
 •	No = 2
 •	Maybe = 0

-Y Variable:
+# Y Variable:
 The two clusters of STEM careers were the Y variables:

-●	Cluster 1: Average scores in physics, math, computer science, chemistry, engineering, energy ●	Cluster 2: Average scores in biology & zoology, environment work, veterinary work, medicine, medical science.
+●	Cluster 1: Average scores in physics, math, computer science, chemistry, engineering, energy

+●	Cluster 2: Average scores in biology & zoology, environment work, veterinary work, medicine, medical science.

-From the distribution of careers in the two clusters, it can be said that cluster 2 is predominated by biological science disciplines, whereas cluster 1 comprises mathematically rigorous disciplines.
+From the distribution of careers in the two clusters, it can be said that biological science disciplines predominate cluster 2, whereas cluster 1 comprises mathematically rigorous disciplines.

 # Data Analysis
 The relationship between attitudes towards STEM disciplines and STEM career preferences was assessed using multiple linear regression in R with career cluster score being the dependent/Y variable and discipline attitude scoring the X variable.